Digital Asset Management

-META tagging builds a high amount of visibility and insights about the nature of data.
-Using simple search tools, marketing teams can develop smart content bundles – for music content creators can curate packages like Monsoon Songs, Independence Day Specials, Romantic Rafi, Bubbling Bieber, etc.
+- Opens-up Bundling Opportunities META tagging builds a high amount of visibility and insights about the nature of data.
+Using simple search tools, marketing teams can develop smart content bundles – for music content creators can curate packages like Monsoon Mazaa, Independence Day Specials, Romantic Rafi, Bubbling Bieber, etc.

-Measuring page performance is possible with META tagging.
-Tags are on-page elements used for tracking number of visits, referrals, and conversion rates.
-Once the page optimization data is tracked, it is easier to look for hits and misses, generate page performance reports, and implement improvements accordingly.
+- Tracks Performance Measuring page performance is possible with META tagging.
+Tags help track number of visits, referrals, and conversions.
+Once the page optimization data is collected, measured and analyzed, it is easier to look for hits and misses.
+Using page performance reports, it is possible to develop actionables and implement improvements accordingly.

 Steps for DAM and META Content Creation